 This configuration of sensors monitors the air intake and exhaust temperatures of your cabinet, as well as the temperature differential from the front to the rear.
 Datacenter monitoring with cabinet sensors helps identify and eliminate hotspots by identifying areas where temperature differential between front and rear are too high.

 AKCP Pro Server is a world-class software for Data Center Infrastructure Management.
 Avoid the complexity and cost of many popular Infrastructure Management software.
-AKCPro Server distills the essence of what DCIM should be to a simple, easy-to-use application.
+AKCPro Server distills the essence of what DCIM should be into a simple, easy-to-use application.
 Configure dashboards to display the data you need, with drill-down mapping taking you from a data center-wide to a cabinet-level view.
 A dedicated rack map shows smart rack sensors such as thermal maps and RFID Swing Handle lock information in a graphical display.
 Example of cabinet rack view with cabinet thermal map sensors in AKCP Pro Server.